tAndreani/DNA-Demethylation-Gadd45/README.md

 we use 4mln lines because the information of every read within the fastq file takes 4 lines.
 4 lines x 1mln reads= 4mln.
 Afterwards we create a folder and we put inside all the files for each sample and we create a list file with the name of all the files.
 This will be important for the job array in every step of the analysis.
 An example of list file can be found in the folder "list files job array".
 After we can start to exclude the reads with a quality value lower than 20:

-### Create variable to export the files' names for each sample
+### Create variable to export the file names for each sample
 ```
 export fastq_file_G452=`sed -n "$SLURM_ARRAY_TASK_ID"p list.files.gadd45.2`
 export fastq_file_G453=`sed -n "$SLURM_ARRAY_TASK_ID"p list.files.gadd45.3`